March 8 - Registration Opens

 The program is open to architectural projects of all sizes and classifications.
 Entries can be submitted for residential or commercial work, with at least 75% of the structure and exterior skin using masonry.
 The following masonry materials are acceptable: single wythe block; traditional brick and block; block and stucco; architectural block; adhered thin stone on block and thin brick on block i.e. split face, ground face and burnished; concrete and clay bricks; glass block; natural and man-made stones.
 Concrete panels and thin brick in concrete panels (precast and tilt-up) will not be considered.

-The Theoretical and Research Design Award recognizes work by associate architects, interns and students who are members of AIA Florida Northwest.
+The Theoretical and Research Design Award recognizes work by architects, associates, interns, and students who are members of AIA Florida Northwest or AIAS.
+The award is separated into two typologies:

 The Test of Time Award recognizes distinguished single works of architecture and planned developments affecting more than one building, after a period of 25 years in which the function, aesthetic statement, and execution can be reassessed.
 Further, it is the intent of the program to recognize works that, by the timelessness of their design, have influenced that building or building type.